cwcromwell/docs/python_sdk_setup.md

 ~~~

-1. Use `pyenv` to install Python 3.10, if it isn't installed already, and make it the local version in te FeedSDK-Python repo
+1. Use `pyenv` to install Python 3.10, if it isn't installed already, and make it the local version in the FeedSDK-Python repo

 ~~~
 pyenv install 3.10